cran/theiaR/README.md

 * __end.date__: The last date to look for (format: `YYYY-MM-DD`).

+* __max.records__: The maximum of tiles to search

 You can then create your collection with:

 ```
-mycollection <- TheiaCollection$new(query = myquery, dir.path = ".")
+mycollection <- TheiaCollection$new(query = myquery, dir.path = ".", check = TRUE)
 ```

-where `dir.path` is the path you want your tiles to be downloaded.
+where `dir.path` is the path you want your tiles to be further downloaded.
 If tiles are already present in `dir.path`, they will be checked by computing a checksum and comparing it to the hash provided by Theia (only available for Sentinel2 data, no hash is provided for other collections, and files are then assumed to be correct).
 This ensures that the files have been correctly downloaded.
+Set `check = FALSE` to skip file's check.

 #### Create a collection from a cart file